cojen/Boxtin/README.md

 ## Reflection

 The standard rules for the `java.base` module permit reflection operations, but with some restrictions.
 Access is guarded when `Constructor` and `Method` instances are acquired, and not when they're invoked.
-Custom deny rules perform an access check is performed at that time, possibly resulting in an exception being thrown.
+Custom deny rules perform an access check at that time, possibly resulting in an exception being thrown.
 For methods which return an array, (example: `Class.getMethods()`), a filtering step is applied which removes elements which cannot be accessed.

 The following methods in `java.lang.Class` have custom deny actions: